nesi/perf-training/_lessons/python-scatter/02-vectorising.md

 ```
 runs about 10 times faster.

-Note that the vectorised version requires more memory, since a temporary array containing all the inputs must be created, so a trade-off must be made between memory usage and performance.
+Note that the vectorised version requires more memory since a temporary array will need to be created to hold `numpy.linspace(0, n - 1, n)`.
+In general, the vectorised version may contain many more temporary arrays, so a trade-off must be made between memory usage and performance.

 ### Example 2: total sum